When were you at the movies last?

 These are specifics that make your character come alive in the reader’s mind.
 They are not just meaningless data, but details that tell volumes about who that guy is.
 You showed instead of telling.
 Well done!

-And if you need an extensive list of features, attributes and adjectives to help you out, this sheet here took me a while to assemble, and it contains tons of ways to describe your character:
+And if you need an extensive list of features, attributes and adjectives to help you out, this sheet here took me a while to assemble, and it contains 626 ways to describe your character:

 You can make your description even more interesting and pleasurable by inserting it at the right moment.